bsuraj23/NineThirtyBatch/README.md

 2.Difference between remove() and discard()? remove() -> Removes an element, but raises an error if it's missing. discard()-   > Removes an element, but does nothing if it's missing.

 3.What is the purpose of the symbol :: in sets?
+Start -> where slicing begins (default = 0).
+Stop -> where slicing ends (default = end of sequence).
+Step -> the interval between elements (default = 1). ex: sequence[start : stop : step].

 (21-08-2025)